 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) He came to his own chosen people, but they wouldn’t accept him,

-OET-LVHe_came to his own, and his own not received him.
+OET-LV He_came to his own, and his own not received him.

-SR-GNTΕἰς τὰ ἴδια ἦλθεν, καὶ οἱ ἴδιοι αὐτὸν οὐ παρέλαβον.
+SR-GNT Εἰς τὰ ἴδια ἦλθεν, καὶ οἱ ἴδιοι αὐτὸν οὐ παρέλαβον. ‡

 (Eis ta idia aʸlthen, kai hoi idioi auton ou parelabon.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, red:negative.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).